 You will reach the Rustaq town in the morning, what is the perfect timing for its picturesque local market.
 (Coordinates: 184.108.40.206 / 220.127.116.11)

 If you want to have a bath, you can also find natural thermal pools in the town, which are separated for men and women.
 They are used as public bath and are walled, so even women travelers can now get a change to some relaxation.
 (Coordinates: 18.104.22.168 / 22.214.171.124)

-If you are into forts, there is another one in Rustaq.
-After seeing it or not, your next stop is the Nakhla fort (Coordinates: 126.96.36.199 / 188.8.131.52) and its hot springs, which are only appropriate for men to use, as lots of locals are there all the time – perfect spot for picnics.
+If you keen on forts, there is another one in Rustaq.
+After seeing it or not, continue your way to the Nakhla fort (Coordinates: 126.96.36.199 / 188.8.131.52) and its hot springs, which are only appropriate for men to use, as lots of locals are there all the time – perfect spot for picnics.

 You will reach Muscat in the late afternoon / evening, where you will finally be sleeping in a hotel again and wash the dirt off from you.
 Find accommodations in Muscat here.

 You will have complete day to yourself.
 You can enjoy relaxing at the hotel pool or you can explore the city of Muscat.
 The Muttrah area is nice for its local bazar / market and beautiful Chornice with an interesting fish market.
 (Coordinates: 184.108.40.206 / 220.127.116.11) Don’t leave Muscat before admiring the unique Al Alam palace.
 (Coordinates: 18.104.22.168 / 22.214.171.124) You can read more about things to do in a blog post Top things to do in Muscat.